-In the first year of recovery activity, 6.14 t were collected with a reduction in consumption of virgin material and equal to 2.6 t.
+In the first year of recovery activity 6.14t of paper and carboard from secondary packaging was collected, with a reduction in the consumption of virgin materials equal to 2.6t.

 Waste and concentration of pollutants in wastewater

 Increase in the recovered fractions with a consequent reduction in those sent to the purification plants.